nnyskr/transaction-points/README.md

 # Notes

+📺 Preview the app here: https://transaction-points.vercel.app/
-Focused mostly on data flow & structure\

-Normally would add things such as virtualization,\
-this time tried to stay within the scope of exercise
+💡 Focused mostly on data flow & structure.
+Normally would add things such as virtualization, this time tried to stay within the scope of exercise